keharaw/Gayta-Science/index.md

 To facilitate data retrieval, we utilised [Tweepy](https://www.tweepy.org/) to access the [recent tweet endpoint](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-recent).
 Tweepy is a convenient Python library that makes interacting with the Twitter API very straightforward.

-Under elevated access, we were able to pull 23,637 tweets that matched our criteria for LGBTQ+ related tweets within the context of the 2022 FIFA World Cup in Qatar.
-Restrictions under this level this access include being only able to pull tweets from the last seven days.
-Thus, for our LGBTQ+ and World Cup dataset, we pulled data from the API on two separate occasions.
-These datasets were subsequently merged and covers the period from the 29th of November 2022 to the 15th of December 2022.
-Due to limits on the number of results that can be returned in a single request, we used a paginator to obtain as many tweets as possible.
-We then applied a similar process to pull 29,889 tweets underpinning the conversation about the World Cup outside of the heavily publicised issue of LGBTQ+ rights.
-The period covered by this dataset is the 15th of December 2022 only.
-The reason for this is explained in the next section.
+Under elevated access, we pulled 23637 tweets for our LGBTQ+ and World Cup dataset.
+This level restricts us to only pull tweets from the last seven days so we pulled data twice and merged datasets.
+This merged dataset covers tweets from 29th of November to the 15th of December 2022.
+We then applied a similar process to pull 29889 tweets about the World Cup only.
+The period covered by this dataset covers the 15th of December 2022 only.
+The reason for this is covered in the next section.
 For both datasets, we obtained information such as the tweet text, language and the time it was posted.
 For the full dataset, please see our [repository](https://github.com/keharaw/Gayta-Science).
 The queries that contain the exact keywords we filtered for are found below:

 ###### *Query for LGBTQ+ and World Cup tweets*
 ```